Culture and Consumption Motivation

 Null and alternate hypotheses.

-H2: Males are not the same as females with regard to low paternalism.
+are not the same as females with regard to low paternalism.

 H0: Males are the same as females with regard to low paternalism.